 Full-time position, works Monday – Friday, including occasional weekends and evenings.

-The primary work location is at the Greenway Trust office in downtown Seattle with occasional travel to sites throughout the Greenway for meetings, presentations, and events.
+The primary work location is at the Greenway Trust office in downtown Seattle with travel as needed to sites throughout the Greenway for meetings, presentations, and events.

 Email cover letter, resume, references, and any materials you wish to share that are related to your qualifications to: firstname.lastname@example.org.